Five names in running for council seat

-The count of individuals who have put their names up for the vacant Town of Fort Frances council seat has increased to five as of Monday, December 2, 2024, with just over a week to go until the closing date for applications.
+The count of individuals who have put their names up for the vacant Town of Fort Frances council seat has increased to five as of 9:00 a.m. on Wednesday, December 4, 2024, with one week to go until the closing date for potential candidates.

 The nomination period for the vacancy began on Wednesday, November 13, 2024, after town council elected to undergo an appointment process to fill the seat vacated by Mandi Olson in October.

-The applicants for the position so far, and the date upon which they submitted their application, are:
+The candidates for the position so far, and the date upon which they submitted their application, are:

 - Kevin John Douse – November 18, 2024